miftahurrrizki/Sentiment-Analyzer/README.md

 - User interface for inputting tweets and displaying sentiment analysis results in real-time

 ## Usage

-Before using this application, you need to activate CORS Anywhere on Heroku.

-1. Visit the CORS Anywhere website: [CORS Anywhere Heroku](https://cors-anywhere.herokuapp.com/)
-2. Press the "Request temporary access" button.

-After completing the above steps, you can use the application:

 1. **Access the Web Application:**
    Open the deployed web application in your browser: [Tweet Sentiment Analyzer](https://sentiment-analyzer-tweet.vercel.app)